Readme first

 CHAPTER 3: WRITING

-After setting up your research system, we will begin our journey into the writing process.
-I am by no means the best writer.
-I strive only to be a competent one.
-My tips on writing primarily focus on the writing system I have developed to improve myself little by little.
-To make fewer mistakes than I would in a less constrained system.
+After you have set up your research system, we will begin our journey into the writing process.
+I am by no means the best writer, and I strive only to be a competent one.
+My tips on writing primarily focus on the writing system I have developed to improve myself little by little, to make fewer mistakes than I would in a less constrained system.

-While many people will use Microsoft Word to write the research, the tool is not built for researchers.
-A research-specific writing tool may be the most helpful.
-I will describe how I use latex, specifically the overleaf cloud-based latex writing software, to do my research writing.
-Beyond the technology, I will focus on breaking down the research paper into small manageable parts that will allow you to take what is ultimately a daunting task — writing a high-quality research paper fit for publication the top journal — and break it down into small parts and lick them together in a meaningful way.
+Beyond the technology, I will focus on breaking down the research paper into small manageable parts that will allow you to take what is ultimately a daunting task – writing a high-quality research paper fit for publication in top journals – and break it down into small parts and piece them together in a meaningful way.

 CHAPTER 4: DATA ANALYSIS